-Dr. James J. “Jim” Michels, 93, of Spicer MN, died on January 30, 2020, at Banner Del Webb Medical Center in Sun City West AZ, after a long, vigorous, humor-filled, memorable life.
-A Celebration of Jim’s Life will be held on Saturday, May 2, 2020, at 11:00 a.m. at Our Lady of the Lakes Church in Spicer MN.
-Visitation will be on May 2 from 9:00 am until the time of service at Our Lady of the Lakes Church.
-A luncheon will follow the ceremony at The Oaks Restaurant in Willmar MN.
-Memorials are suggested to Prairie Woods Environmental Learning Center in Spicer MN, Carris/Rice Hospice of Willmar or the Catholic Area Faith Community (St. Mary’s and Our Lady of the Lakes Churches).
-Arrangements are with Peterson Brothers Funeral Home in WIllmar. www.petersonbrothers.com
+Dr. James J. “Jim” Michels, 93, of Spicer MN, died on January 30, 2020, at Banner Del Webb Medical Center in Sun City West, AZ, after a long, vigorous, humor-filled, memorable life.
+A Celebration of Jim’s Life will be held on Saturday, August 22, 2020, at 11:00 a.m. with visitation beginning two hours prior to the time of service at Our Lady of the Lakes Church.
+A boxed luncheon will follow the ceremony at The Oaks in Willmar, with extra safety precautions in place to mind social distancing.
+Memorials are suggested to Prairie Woods Environmental Learning Center in Spicer MN, Carris Health/Rice Hospice of Willmar or Our Living Water Catholic Area Faith Community (St. Mary’s and Our Lady of the Lakes Churches).
+Arrangements are with Peterson Brothers Funeral Home in Willmar. www.petersonbrothers.com

 Jim married Florence “Minnie” Minnehan in 1952; they were the parents of seven children, all the prides of Jim and Minnie’s lives.
 Minnie died in 2001 after a long battle with lymphoma.
 Jim married Colleen Donahue Thompson in 2002, and they spent many retirement years enjoying the sunshine and warmth of Arizona and the great beauty of Minnesota.